Tuesday, February 13, 2018 | Greater Columbus Convention Center

 - 9:30am-10am - Meghan Frazer and Janet Hulm, Reframing OhioLINK: The Team Model

 - 2pm-2:50pm - Invited Speaker: Dr. William K. Balzer, How to Run Effective Meetings

-Please register online by February 3 to receive the link to the stream.
+Registration has closed.
+Please email Meghan Frazer if you would still like to receive the link to the stream.
 Attendance is limited to staff at OhioLINK libraries.